kvarak/dnd/docs/_Classes/barbarian.md

     **Aspect of the Beast.** You gain the balance of a mountain sheep.
 You have a climbing speed equal to your walking speed, and have advantage on checks to maintain your grip and footing while climbing.

-    **Totemic Attunement.** When you hit a creature with a melee weapon attack while raging, you can choose to knock that creature 5 feet away from you and occupy the vacated space.
+    **Totemic Attunement.** When you hit a creature with a melee weapon attack while raging, you can choose to knock that creature 5 ft away from you and occupy the vacated space.
 This shift does not expend movement or provoke opportunity attacks.

 - ### Sabretooth cat / Tiger
     **Totemic Blessing.** The spirit of the animal empowers your leaps.
-While raging, you can add 10 feet to your long jump distance and 3 feet to your high jump distance.
+While raging, you can add 10 ft to your long jump distance and 3 ft to your high jump distance.

     **Aspect of the Beast.** The tiger spirit hones your survival instincts.
-You gain proficiency in two skills from the following list: Athletics, Acrobatics, Perception, Stealth, and Survival.
+You gain 2 skill point to spend on Acrobatics, Stealth or any class skill.

-    **Totemic Attunement.** While you're raging, if you move at least 20 feet in a straight line toward a Large or smaller target right before making a melee weapon attack against it, you can use a bonus action to make an additional melee weapon attack against it.
+    **Totemic Attunement.** While raging, if you move at least 20 ft in a straight line toward a Large or smaller target right before making a melee weapon attack against it, you can use a bonus action to make an additional melee weapon attack against it.

 - ### Serpent
     **Totemic Blessing.** The spirit of the snake accelerates your strikes made to capture prey.
-While you're raging and have at least one free hand, you can attempt to grapple a creature as a bonus action.
+While you're raging and have at least one free hand, you can attempt to grapple a creature as a ***bonus action***.

     **Aspect of the Beast.** While prone you may move at your normal land speed and you do not suffer disadvantage on attack rolls made with one-handed melee weapons.
 Additionally you may treat yourself as being half your size when moving through constrained spaces or for cover and obscurity.